hashicorp/consul-esm/README.md

 // pings.
 node_reconnect_timeout = "72h"

+// The interval to ping and update coordinates for external nodes that have
+// 'external-probe' set to true.
+By default, ESM will attempt to ping and
+// update the coordinates for all nodes it is watching every 10 seconds. node_probe_interval = "10s"

 // The address of the local Consul agent.
 Can also be provided through the
 // CONSUL_HTTP_ADDR environment variable.
 http_addr = "localhost:8500"